How the company and S-CUT came to be

 ES Equipment AB is the fruit of an EU project that came about after ambulance nurse Björn Åhlén was tasked with equipping the Swedish Rescue Agency’s international chemical response team.
 He soon realized that the scissors on hand for cutting up clothing to begin life-saving efforts were far from optimal for their intended use.

-In connection with a large decontamination exercise it was obvious that the scissors were very inefficient cutting clothes.
+In connection with a large decontamination exercise, Björn saw that it took long time with the scissors when cutting up the clothes.

 – In the event of a major accident with many seriously injured people, it takes far too long time, plus there is a great risk of injuring the patient when using scissors.
 It gives less capacity in the clean-up work and patients with potentially severe injuries or medical conditions can, in the worst case, die , he says.